 Michael: Our goal is and always has been to do great work.
-We believe our presence lead better lives.
-Sustainability creates a superior product for the customer.
+We believe our presence

-Jane: Since the beginning, Dream has done business in a way that is respectful of
+Jane: Since the beginning, Dream has done business in a way that is respectful of people and the environment while generating high returns.
+Building on our foundation,